Modular Serre Correspondence via stable pairs: Introduction

-In the ``Gieseker" chamber, every $\delta-$stable pair $(E,s)$ is \emph{very stable}, which means that $E$ is Gieseker semistable, see Definition \ref{defn:vs}.

-The \textit{modular Serre correspondence} arises on each irreducible component $\calp\subset \cals^{\delta}_X(v)$, where a general pair in $\calp$ is both saturated and very stable.
-For such components, there exist rational maps from $\calp$ both to the Gieseker moduli space and to the Hilbert scheme, as illustrated in Figure \ref{Serrecor}.
-This correspondence establishes a connection between the deformation of sheaves and the deformation of curves.
-Notably, the components studied in \cite[Section 10]{almeida2022irreducible}) are of this type.
-However, not all components $\calp\subset \cals^{\delta}_X(v)$ admit both rational maps; nonetheless, we prove that every irreducible component of $\cals^{\delta}_X(v)$ admits at least one of these rational maps.
+The \textit{modular Serre correspondence} mentioned in the title of the paper arises on each irreducible component $\calp\subset \cals^{\delta}_{X, L}(v)$ where a general pair in $\calp$ is both saturated and very stable.
+For such components, there exist rational maps from $\calp$ both to (an irreducible component of) the Gieseker moduli space and to (an irreducible component of) the Hilbert scheme, as illustrated in Figure \ref{Serrecor}.
+This correspondence establishes a connection between the deformation of sheaves and the deformation of codimension 2 schemes.
+Notably, the components studied in \cite[Section 10]{almeida2022irreducible} are of this type.
+However, not every irreducible component of $\cals^{\delta}_{X, L}(v)$ admits both rational maps; nonetheless, we prove that every irreducible component of $\cals^{\delta}_{X, L}(v)$ admits at least one of these rational maps.
+In particular, there are actual morphisms $\Psi:\cals^{\delta}_{X, L}(v)\to\calg_{X,L}(v)$, when $\delta\in(0,W_G)$, and $\Gamma:\cals^{\delta}_{X, L}(v)\to\calh_X(\tilde{P})$, when $\delta\in(W_T,W_\emptyset)$, as stated in Main Theorem 1.